 Beyond viewing documents, Office Web Apps enable you to edit a document’s content in the browser.

-Co-author in real time in Word Web App, Excel Web App and OneNote Web App
+Co-author in real time in Excel Web App and OneNote Web App

-In Word Web App (SkyDrive only), Excel Web App and OneNote Web App you can work with others on the same document at the same time.
+In Excel Web App and OneNote Web App you can work with others on the same document at the same time.

 Putting a document together or collecting information is often a group activity.
-For example, use Word Web App for a school project.
-Use Excel Web App to collect information in a structured way, or be free-form with OneNote Web App.
+For example, use Excel Web App to collect information in a structured way, or be free-form with OneNote Web App.
 The file is stored in a central location where everyone who needs to can access it.
 There’s no waiting for one person to finish with the file before the next person can get in.
 There’s no e-mailing multiple copies that later need to be reconciled.

 There’s no special command for real-time collaboration.
-You simply edit the file in the Office Web App while you colleagues are doing so.
+You simply edit the file in Office Web Apps while you colleagues are doing so.

 Transition to Office, seamlessly